 Company law requires the directors to prepare financial statements for each financial year.
-Under that law the directors have prepared the Group financial statements in accordance with International Financial Reporting Standards (IFRSs) and in accordance with the requirements of the Companies (Jersey) Law, 1991.
-Under company law the directors must not approve the financial statements unless they are satisfied that they give a true and fair view of the state of affairs of the Group and of the profit or loss of the Group for that period.
+Under that law the directors are required to prepare the group financial statements in accordance with United Kingdom adopted international accounting standards and International Financial Reporting Standards as issued by the International Accounting Standards Board (IASB).
+The parent company financial statements have been prepared in accordance with United Kingdom Generally Accepted Accounting Practice, including Financial Reporting Standard 101 "Reduced Disclosure Framework".
+The financial statements have been prepared in accordance with the requirements of the Companies Act 2006.
+Under company law the directors must not approve the financial statements unless they are satisfied that they give a true and fair view of the state of affairs of the Group and company and of the profit or loss of the Group and company for that period.
 In preparing the financial statements, the directors are required to:

-- select suitable accounting policies and apply them consistently; - state whether applicable IFRSs as adopted by the IASB have been followed for the Group financial statements, subject to any material departures disclosed and explained in the financial statements; - · make judgements and accounting estimates that are reasonable and prudent; and - prepare the financial statements on the going concern basis unless it is inappropriate to presume that the Group and company will continue in business.
+- · select suitable accounting policies and apply them consistently; - state whether applicable IFRSs as issued by the IASB have been followed for the Group financial statements and United Kingdom Accounting Standards, including FRS 101, have been followed for the company financial statements, subject to any material departures disclosed and explained in the financial statements; - make judgements and accounting estimates that are reasonable and prudent; and - prepare the financial statements on the going concern basis unless it is inappropriate to presume that the Group and company will continue in business.

-The Directors are responsible for keeping adequate accounting records that are sufficient to show and explain the Group and company's transactions and disclose with reasonable accuracy at any time the financial position of the Group and company and enable them to ensure that the financial statements comply with the Companies (Jersey) Law 1991 and, as regards the Group financial statements, Article 4 of the IAS Regulation.
+The Directors are responsible for keeping adequate accounting records that are sufficient to show and explain the Group and company's transactions and disclose with reasonable accuracy at any time the financial position of the Group and company and enable them to ensure that the financial statements comply with the Companies Act 2006 and, as regards the Group financial statements, Article 4 of the IAS Regulation.